-In 2018/19, a total of 256 corporate complaints were received by the Council; 10 of these complaints were in respect of Merthyr Valleys Homes; of the remaining 246 complaints 91 were upheld, 96 were not upheld, 15 were partly upheld, 7 were referred to the Insurance Department, 1 was withdrawn and 36 complaints were not progressed for a variety of reasons.
+In 2019/20, a total of 337 corporate complaints were received by the Council; 2 of these complaints were in respect of Merthyr Valleys Homes; of the remaining 335 complaints 118 were upheld, 114 were not upheld, 1 was referred to the Insurance Department, 30 were resolved, 27 were for services not provided by the Council and 45 complaints were not progressed for a variety of reasons.
 Corporate complaints are not being reported to Cabinet.